 Perhaps the greatest asset of this suite was the fact that it came with a washer-and-dryer, which is a real rarity when staying at a hotel, and solved a big problem for us in terms of doing our laundry.

 Without this godsend of a suite upgrade, we would’ve had to visit a laundromat or order a laundry pickup service, so this surprise feature in La Ville’s One Bedroom Residence really saved us a headache and a half.

 Unlike myself, Tiezheng mentioned he really enjoyed the minimalist style of La Ville’s rooms and suites, and it felt a little bit like a cheaper version of EDITION Hotels with their focus on quiet and understated luxury.
 I myself haven’t stayed at an EDITION yet, but I do question how much I’ll enjoy myself when I do get a chance to try them out.

-Breakfast, hosted at the Chival Global Social restaurant and its mixed indoor-outdoor seating, was a highlight at La Ville City Walk.
+Breakfast, hosted at the Chival Global Social restaurant and its mixed indoor-outdoor seating, was a highlight at La Ville Hotel & Suites CITY WALK, Dubai, Autograph Collection.
 I’d say that it offered the strongest breakfast benefit out of all the Dubai hotels we stayed at on this trip.

 Elite members enjoy unlimited orders from the à la carte breakfast menu, as well as access to the mini-buffet of pastries, cold items, and fruit juices (and you can also ask a staff member to help you retrieve items from the buffet).